WBHF

-WBHF AM 1450 (also on FM translator W262CD 100.3 FM) is a radio station founded in 1946 and broadcasting a nostalgic music radio format.
+WBHF AM 1450 (also on FM translator W262CD 100.3 FM) is a radio station founded in 1946 and broadcasting a nostalgic music and talk radio format.
 Licensed to Cartersville, Georgia, United States, it serves the far northwest Atlanta area.
 The station is currently owned by the non-profit Anverse, Inc. and features music from the 1970s-1990s from Classic Hits, news from Fox News Radio and the Georgia News Network.
 It is an affiliate of the Atlanta Braves Radio Network.
 The station also broadcasts local news, weather and traffic along with many local government meetings, election debates, live talk shows, holiday specials and local sports games.